AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 If the background files are not present, users can assume that no background frames were recorded during the session.

-If the background files are present the must contain at least one frame (i.e. row) in the corresponding `<color>_background.csv` file.
+If the background files are present they must contain at least one frame (i.e. row) in the corresponding `<color>_background.csv` file.

 If one background file is present, all background files must be present.